-a) character and identity of new neighbourhoods and urban places; or b) to existing or preferred neighbourhood character, if any.
+- a) character and identity of new neighbourhoods and urban places; or - b) to existing or preferred neighbourhood character, if any.

-Acce Acceptable Solutions Performance Criteria A1 The subdivision must not create any new road, public open space or other reserves.
-P1 For subdivision that creates roads, public space or other reserves, the design demonstrate that: or other reserves, the design must a) it has regard to existing, significant features; and b) accessibility and mobility through public spaces and roads are protected or enhanced; and c) connectivity through the urban environment is protected or enhanced; and d) the visual amenity and attractiveness of the urban environment is enhanced; and e) it furthers the local area objectives, if any.
+Acceptable Solutions Pe Performance Criteria A1 The subdivision must not create any new road, public open space or other reserves.
+For subdivision that creates roads, pulspace or other reserves, the desidemonstrate that: a) it has regard to existing, single features; and b) accessibility and mobility throug spaces and roads are proteenhanced; and c) connectivity through the environment is protected or eand d) the visual amenity and attractive gn must ignificant gh public ected or urban nhanced; veness of the urban environment is enhanee) it furthers the local area objectionany.